devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 <details><summary><strong><ins>0.
 Boot os without usb or any drive</ins></strong></summary>

-After booting into OS, You need to downlaod opencore configurator and mount the system drive, Then paste the efi to the mounted efi from the USB or drive. then reboot and remove usb.
+After booting into OS, you cannot boot without usb, because EFI is in USB.
+So, You need to downlaod opencore configurator [link](https://mackie100projects.altervista.org/opencore-configurator/) -> open `opencore-configurator` give permissions  in `system prefereneces` -> `security` -> `open anyway`. open `opencore-configurator` again -> mount the `EFI` and paste the `EFI<folder>` to the `EFI partition`.
+ - Remove the USB and reboot. `RESET-NVRAM` once in opencore boot-menu and reboot..Done... if you don't understand or confused watch in youtube [here](https://youtu.be/IP7crXa-5lo?t=533) differenet process.

 </details>

 <details><summary><strong><ins>1.Disable the black screen texts on boot up</ins></strong></summary>